johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 of the box.
 You could expand all these machines with at least 4 MB of additional Fast RAM.

-High-end "big box" Amigas usually came with at least 1 MB of RAM starting from the late '80s, and often a lot more.
-These were generally more popular in the US, so North American developers tended to make sure their games ran on the big boys too.
+High-end "big box" Amigas usually came with at least 1 MB of RAM starting from the late '80s, and often with quite a bit more.
+These were generally more popular in the US, so North American developers tended to make sure their games ran on these big boys too.

 As a result of all this, game developers started to take advantage of the extra RAM of the newer Amiga models from the early '90s onwards.
 But as the majority of the userbase was stuck on the venerable Amiga 500, many developers took a "progressive enhancement" approach.
-The base game could run on the de-facto standard 1 MB Amiga 500, then if you had more memory, you would get extra animations, more varied graphics and sound effects, or maybe even some extra music.
+The base game could run on the de-facto standard Amiga 500 expanded to 1 MB (via the 512 KB trapdoor Slow RAM expansion), then if you had more memory, you would get extra animations, more varied graphics and sound effects, or maybe even some extra music.
 At the very least, the game would keep the already loaded data in memory, resulting in less loading from the slow floppies and less disk swapping.

 Naturally, this approach meant they could not use the enhanced graphics capabilities of AGA Amigas as that would break compatibility with the huge